On the Approximation of Singular Functions by Series of Non-integer Powers: Introduction

 Numerous papers have been published on rational approximation methods for functions with singularities since Newman's discovery (see, for example, \cite{rapid}, \cite{best}, \cite{real}, \cite{minimax}).
-The best possible rational approximation is the so-called minimax approximation, which minimizes the maximum uniform approximation error between the function and its rational approximation.
-However, this minimax approximation is not easy to find and is not necessarily unique in the complex plane \cite{unique}.
-In practice, it turns out that the poles of the rational approximation can often be determined a priori, similar to those employed in Newman's method, to achieve a root-exponential convergence rate.
-One such method is Stenger's approximation \cite{stenger2}, which involves interpolating the functions at a set of preassigned points exponentially clustered near the endpoints of the interval, in a rational basis with poles that are exponentially clustered at the endpoints.
+The best possible rational approximation is the so-called minimax approximation, which minimizes the maximum uniform approximation error between the function and its rational approximate.
+It was shown by Stahl in 1994 that error of the minimax approximation to $f(x)=x^\alpha$ on $[0,1]$, where $\alpha > 0$, converges at the rate $O(\exp(-2\pi\sqrt{\alpha n}))$~\cite{best}.
+This minimax approximation is, however, not easy to find, and is not necessarily unique in the complex plane \cite{unique}.
+In practice, by assuming that the singular functions being approximated fall into certain regularity classes, the poles of a rational approximation can often be determined a priori, similar to those employed in Newman's method, in order to achieve a root-exponential convergence rate.
+One such method is Stenger's approximation \cite{stenger2}, which involves interpolating the functions at a set of preassigned points exponentially clustered near the endpoints of the interval, using a rational function of type $(2n+2, 2n+1)$ with poles that are likewise exponentially clustered at the endpoints.